Associate Professor (Teaching

 Nicola Wetherall, MBE

-Nicola Wetherall is a Principal Teaching fellow and offers strategic leadership of the Centre’s public facing work.
-She leads develops and implements plans to build relationships and partnerships that showcase and champion the work of the Centre and its Beacon Schools to key stakeholders, potential funders and influential figures in policy and educational settings.
+Nicola Wetherall is an Associate Professor (teaching) and offers strategic leadership of the Centre’s public facing work.
+She develops and implements plans to build relationships and partnerships that showcase and champion the work of the Centre and its Beacon Schools to key stakeholders, potential funders and influential figures in policy and educational settings.

 Nic continues to work at Royal Wootton Bassett Academy (RWBA) in Wiltshire whilst working within the teaching team at the Centre.
 She combines her academic background in Holocaust Education and Genocide Studies with her classroom practice, seeking a fusion of academic rigour and holistic learning experience.
 She uses this continued ‘chalk-face’ experience when advising on the Centre’s messaging to schools and policy makers.
-She currently sits on its management board, playing a strategic role helping to deliver the UCL Beacon School Programme in Holocaust Education and leads the Centre’s schools partnership work.
+She currently plays a strategic role helping to deliver the UCL Beacon School Programme in Holocaust Education and the Centre’s schools partnership work.

 Her work in Holocaust education has been longstanding.
 Nic has taught for 15 years in state secondary schools.
 At RWBA she has established a unique whole school, holistic programme of Holocaust, Genocide and Human Rights Education (HGP) that has proven hugely successful and garnered national and international recognition.
 This has led to the innovation and development of a thriving RWBA family and community outreach programme which promotes community cohesion, literacy and active global citizenship.
 The programme hosts annual events and conferences and advocates innovative teaching and learning in this area whilst providing opportunities for students to engage with survivors and respected experts in the field of Holocaust Studies and genocide prevention.